microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/DiagnosticReport?subject=Patient/f201
 ```

 To simplify using multiple search parameters in a reference-based query, the FHIR standard also defines syntax for chaining search parameters together with `.`.
-Below is a chained search for all `DiagnosticReport` instances that reference a `subject` (i.e., `Patient`) with the name of `Roel`.
-Note the `:` after `subject`, which makes `Patient` into a [type modifier](https://www.hl7.org/fhir/codesystem-search-modifier-code.html#search-modifier-code-type).
+Below is a chained search for all `DiagnosticReport` instances that reference a `subject` (i.e., `Patient`) with the name of `Roel` (note the `:` after `subject`, which makes `Patient` into a [type modifier](https://www.hl7.org/fhir/codesystem-search-modifier-code.html#search-modifier-code-type)).

 ```azurecli
 GET {{fhirurl}}/DiagnosticReport?subject:Patient.name=Roel